Omar Navarro: Restraining order, alleged stalking, and incarceration

 On August 1, 2019, a restraining order was issued against Navarro for five years for his former girlfriend, conservative activist DeAnna Lorraine Tesoriero, who is publicly known as DeAnna Lorraine.
 In the ruling, the judge cited Navarro's "harassing and stalking" behavior towards Tesoriero.
+He sent various text messages to his ex-girlfriend stating that he would threaten to get her evicted from her home, killed, kill her family, take her cat, and post naked photos of her if she did not meet with him.
 This is Navarro's second restraining order against a former partner in two years as one was previously issued in 2017 for his ex-wife.

 On December 7, 2019, Navarro attempted to meet with Lorraine and was charged with stalking, criminal threats, attempted extortion (all felonies), and violating a restraining order (a misdemeanor).
 On December 12, 2019, Navarro was remanded into custody on a further seven charges by San Francisco County Superior Court judge Suzanne Bolanos for being a threat to public safety, and he was ordered to undergo a psychiatric evaluation.
 He pleaded guilty to one charge and served six months in prison.

+Campaign finance violations

+On September 27, 2023, Navarro was indicted on 43 federal charges including misuse of campaign finances.
+Navarro was already in state custody on unrelated charges and is expected to be turned over soon to federal authorities.